Measurement-based infused circuits for variational quantum eigensolvers

+\textit{Graph states:} The MB model employs graph states $|G\rangle$~\cite{briegel2001cluster, duer2003graph, hein2004multiparty, hein2006entanglement}, see Fig.~\ref{fig: conceptual}(a).
+Vertices represent qubits in $|+\rangle$, and edges realize CZ operations defining the graph entanglement structure. $|G\rangle$ may be transformed into MB-QC resource graph states by adding input and output qubits, and designating the remainder as ancillas \cite{ferg2021_mbvqe}.

+\textit{MB-QC:} From a resource graph state, MB-QC proceeds as a sequence of projective measurements in an eigenbasis of the Pauli operators ${\hat{X}, \hat{Y}, \hat{Z}}$, or a rotated basis $R(\theta) = (|0\rangle \pm e^{i\theta}|1\rangle)/\sqrt{2}$.
+The angle $\theta$ parameterizes the desired operation.
+Since measurement outcomes are random, feedforward is applied to ensure determinism via byproduct operators $\hat{U}_{\Sigma}$ and angle adaptations for qubits measured in $R(\theta)$.
+Together, the entangling, measurement, and feedforward steps comprise an MB pattern realizing a specific unitary (see Ref.~\cite{raussendorf_owqc} and Supplemental Material (SM)~\cite{supp_mat}).

+\textbf{\textit{Ansatz modification.}}--- First, we describe an MB-inspired technique to generate the ansatz from an initial graph, by adding parameters that variationally tune its entanglement structure.
+While such ``modifications'' were used to design graph ansatzes (i.e. edge decoration) for MB-VQEs~\cite{ferg2021_mbvqe}, we focus on infusing this technique into the design of circuit VQEs.

-We illustrate the ansatz modification tool for the planar code (PC), an error-correcting surface code defined on an $M \times N$ lattice with open boundary conditions and qubits residing on the edges.
-Such codes are at the core of experimental efforts to realize fault-tolerant computation.
-As shown in Fig.~\ref{fig: vqe_results}(a), the GS of the PC is the +1 eigenstate of the star ($\hat{S}_{s}$) and plaquette ($\hat{P}_{p}$) operators which act on the neighbouring qubits of each vertex $s$ and plaquette $p$, respectively~\cite{kitaev2003toric}.
-The PC Hamiltonian is then $\hat{\mathcal{H}}_+ + \hat{\mathcal{H}}_\square$, where $\hat{\mathcal{H}}_+$ and $\hat{\mathcal{H}}_\square$ are the star and plaquette terms respectively.
-We also add a perturbation term $\hat{\mathcal{H}}_{\triangle}$ which mimics a stray field in experimental settings:
+We demonstrate ansatz modification with the planar code (PC), an error-correcting surface code prominent in experimental efforts toward fault-tolerant quantum computation.
+The PC is defined on an $M \times N$ lattice with open boundary conditions and qubits residing on the edges.
+Its GS is the $+1$ eigenstate of the star ($\hat{S}_{s}$) and plaquette ($\hat{P}_{p}$) operators which act on neighbouring qubits of each vertex $s$ and plaquette $p$, respectively [Fig.~\ref{fig: vqe_results}(a; i)]~\cite{kitaev2003toric}.
+Consequently, the PC Hamiltonian $\mathcal{\hat{H}}^{(M, N)}_{\text{PC}} = \hat{\mathcal{H}}_+ + \hat{\mathcal{H}}_{\square}$, where $\hat{\mathcal{H}}_+$ and $\hat{\mathcal{H}}_{\square}$ contain all star and plaquette terms, respectively.
+We also add a perturbation term $\hat{\mathcal{H}}_{\triangle}$, mimicking a stray field in experimental settings.
+We express